 Key | Type | Description |

-Actor | object | The user or the actor that triggered the event.
-Notes: We will send UserID only, no user name. |
+Object | The user or the actor that triggered the event.

-PayloadId | string | ID of the payload (GUID) |
+PayloadId | String | ID of the payload (GUID) |

-EventGroupName | string | The event group triggered.
+EventGroupName | String | The event group triggered.
 Value: user |

-EventDatetimeUtc | long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |
+Long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |

-UserId | string | ID of the user (GUID) Notes: We will send UserID only, no user name. |
+String | ID of the user (GUID) Notes: We will send UserID only, no user name. |

 {